AntonRomankovSetronica/barrage-school-ecatalog/README.md

 Lots of people begin to use our app, so we face performance issues.
 Let's try to fight with them using geo-caching!

 Consider main screen request from previous task.
 What is the most computational expensive part there?
-Ordering merchants by distance to customers cell-phones and ordering products by popularity looks quite suspicious.
+Ordering merchants by distance to customers cell-phones and ordering products by popularity look quite suspicious.
 Moreover, if there will be two customers staying 20 meters one from each other - it will be quite possible that they will get same main screen.

 How does it possible to cache main screen and not to calculate it on every request?
 Consider what [Uber H3 Index](https://www.uber.com/blog/h3/) is!